Welcome! Rather than telling you all about me in a couple of paragraphs, here are some fast facts:

 As a former “none”, I feel called to reach out to the unchurched, and the de-churched, and I have special interests in the revitalization of the mainline church and ministry with LGBTQ people and people in recovery from addictions.
 I also believe in the need for a mainline renewal and I see great potential for the UCC and similar denominations to be both leaders in the areas of inclusivity and justice, and a formation ground for disciples.
 I believe the two cannot be divorced from one another.

-I love fly fishing the streams here in Vermont.
+I love fly fishing the streams in New England.
 I also love following the Boston Red Sox and the Washington Redskins (I’m a third generation fan).
-I have been a golfer since I was 8 years old, though I don’t get to play much here in Vermont.
+My fantasy football team, the Total Depravities, made the UCC 2030 Network’s playoffs last year before imploding spectacularly in the first round.
+I have been a golfer since I was 8 years old, though I don’t get to play as much as I’d like.
 I have a special love for the New England coast, particularly Cape Cod and Maine.
 I also read widely.
 (My all time favorite books are the Harry Potter series, A Prayer for Owen Meany, And the Band Played On, Dubliners, and A River Runs Through It.)
 Finally, I’m active on social media and consider it a skill necessary for ministry in the 21st century.

 In addition to my family of origin, and my chosen family of friends, I am happily married to Heidi Carrington Heath.
 Heidi and I were married in the fall of 2012 at Old South Church in Boston, her home church.
-Heidi is a seminarian, candidate for ordained ministry, and a licensed minister in the UCC.
-Together we make our home in southern Vermont.
+Heidi is a recent seminary graduate, a candidate for ordained ministry, and a licensed minister in the UCC.
+We will soon be making our home in Exeter, New Hampshire along with our two kittens Windsor (named for the plaintiff in the DOMA case) and Atticus (named for one of our all-time favorite literary characters).